Google Autocomplete Scraper — Bulk avatar

 We do the dirty work so your dataset stays clean. 😈

-$1.05 / 1,000 suggestions — Export real Google autocomplete suggestions for many seeds across many languages and countries in a single run.
+$1.05 / 1,000 suggestions — Export real Google autocomplete suggestions for hundreds of seeds across many languages and countries in a single run.
 Optional A–Z alphabet expansion turns every seed into 26 long-tail variants.
-No Google account.
 No SerpApi key.
-No browser automation.
+No Google account required.

 Google's autocomplete dropdown is the canonical signal of what people are actually typing into the search box.
-Keyword-research SaaS like KeywordTool.io, AnswerThePublic, Ubersuggest, and SE Ranking all wrap the same public Suggest endpoint, mark it up 10–100×, and resell it.
-This Actor talks to the endpoint directly via the public Suggest API, fans out across seeds × languages × countries, optionally expands each seed alphabetically, and emits one denormalised dataset row per (seed × suggestion × locale) tuple — ready for SEO, PPC, content-gap, or product-research workflows.
+Keyword-research SaaS tools like KeywordTool.io, AnswerThePublic, Ubersuggest, and SE Ranking all wrap the same public Suggest endpoint, mark it up 10–100×, and resell it.
+This Actor queries the endpoint directly, fans out across seeds × languages × countries, optionally expands each seed alphabetically, and emits one denormalised dataset row per (seed × suggestion × locale) tuple — ready for SEO, PPC, content-gap, or product-research workflows.

 🎯 What this scrapes

-For every (seed × language × country) combination you submit, this Actor queries the public Google Suggest endpoint (suggestqueries.google.com/complete/search) and emits one row per returned suggestion.
+For every (seed × language × country) combination you submit, this google autocomplete scraper queries Google's Suggest endpoint (suggestqueries.google.com/complete/search) and emits one row per returned suggestion.
 The default client=chrome mode returns up to 15 suggestions per call plus relevance scores and subtype tags; the lean client=firefox mode returns up to 10 suggestions without relevance scores.
 Each row carries the seed, the suggestion, its 0-indexed position, the locale used, and an is_expansion flag so alphabet-expanded long-tail suggestions are easy to filter or aggregate.

 FieldTypeDescription